stgeorgeshurstville/bulletin/_docs/prayer.md

 ## Sunday Prayer Points

-- **Collect:** We beseech you, almighty God, to look in mercy on your people: that by your great goodness they may be governed and preserved evermore; through Jesus Christ our Lord.
+- **Collect:** Almighty Father, you have given your only Son Jesus Christ to die for our sins and to rise again for our justification: grant that we may put away the old leaven of corruption and wickedness, and always serve you in sincerity and truth; through the merits of Jesus Christ our Lord.
 Amen.
-- **Mission:** Our gracious Father, thank you for the privilege of calling us to join in your mission.
-Thank you that under you what we do makes a difference in the world.
-We pray therefore that you will save those around us and to transform them into the likeness of Jesus.
-Please use us to make disciples of the nations, love our neighbours.
-Please Father, glorify yourself, through our labour in your Son.
-We pray that we will not be consumers but contributors to the ministries that you have called us to.
-- **Vision 2024:** Secure Attachment to Jesus: Loving and compassionate Father, You are full of grace and kindness, patient and overflowing with love and faithfulness.
+- **Vision 2024 - Secure Attachment to Jesus:** Loving and compassionate Father, You are full of grace and kindness, patient and overflowing with love and faithfulness.
 Your holiness and fairness shine brightly, yet you never turn away from those who seek you.
 We find our safety and comfort in you, our God.
 Our lives are entrusted to your care, and we trust in your unfailing love.
 O faithful God, as we come before your throne of grace through Jesus, we humbly ask for your mercy and grace to meet our every need.
 May your Spirit work within us, producing in us the beautiful fruit of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 In the precious name of your beloved Son, we pray.
 Amen.
+- **Mission:** Our gracious Father, thank you for the privilege of calling us to join in your mission.
+Thank you that under you what we do makes a difference in the world.
+We pray therefore that you will save those around us and to transform them into the likeness of Jesus.
+Please use us to make disciples of the nations, love our neighbours.
+Please Father, glorify yourself, through our labour in your Son.
+We pray that we will not be consumers but contributors to the ministries that you have called us to.

-- **Church Sermon:**
+- **Church Sermon:** Father,

-    Great was the joy of Israel’s sons,
-           when Egypt died upon the shore,
-          Far greater the joy
-          when the Redeemer’s foe lay crushed
-          in the dust.
-    Jesus strides forth as the victor,
-      conqueror of death, hell, and all opposing
-        might;
-    He bursts the bands of death,
-      tramples the powers of darkness down,
-      and lives forever.
-    He, my gracious surety,
-      apprehended for payment of my debt,
-      comes forth from the prison house of the grave
-      free, and triumphant over sin, Satan, and death.
-    Show me herein the proof that his vicarious offering
-        is accepted,
-      that the claims of justice are satisfied,
-      that the devil’s sceptre is shivered,
-      that his wrongful throne is levelled.
-    Give me the assurance that in Christ I died,
-      in him I rose,
-      in his life I live, in his victory I triumph,
-      in his ascension I shall be glorified.
-    Adorable Redeemer,
-      thou who wast lifted up upon a cross
-      art ascended to highest heaven.
-    Thou, who as Man of sorrows
-      wast crowned with thorns,
-      art now as Lord of life wreathed with glory.
-    Once, no shame more deep than thine,
-      no agony more bitter,
-      no death more cruel.
-    Now, no exaltation more high,
-      no life more glorious,
-      no advocate more effective.
-    Thou art in the triumph car leading captive
-      thine enemies behind thee.
-    What more could be done than thou hast done!
-      Thy death is my life,
-      thy resurrection my peace,
-      thy ascension my hope,
-      thy prayers my comfort.
+  0You are gracious and kind to have caused all Holy Scripture to be written for our learning.
+We have nowhere else to go, you have the words of eternal life.
+You have inspired the apostles to record down the gospels so that we might believe that Jesus is the Christ and that by believing, we would have true, everlasting life with Him.
+Please help us to see the gravity of this privilege, to worship and believe in Him.
+Help us to sing your praises all the days of our lives, to our good and gracious Lord and saviour Jesus, our king and Christ